Leesaal/LeesaPortfolio/README.md

 ## Features

 This code features:
-1. Semantic HTML
+1. Collection of projects
-2. More appropriate CSS ordering
+2. Responsive CSS to hovering with cursor
-3. Commented changes
-4. More appropriate use of classes, id's and selectors
+3. Responsive change in layout according to screensize
+4. Links to projects/pages
+5. Links to different sections of the webpage

 ## Tests